 Two demonstrations.
 One shows the experience from the driver's perspective.
 The other shows what's happening inside the system.
 Together they tell the full story of the WPT-50.

-The most important thing about wireless charging at fleet scale isn't the technology — it's what disappears.
+The most important thing about wireless charging isn't the technology — it's what disappears.
 No cable to grab.
 No connector to align.
-No behavior change required from the driver.
+No behavior change required.
+The same hardware works anywhere a vehicle or robot parks, from a fleet depot to an autonomous-vehicle yard to a warehouse floor.

-A fleet depot running two shifts operates on margins and schedules.
-Every second of charging friction compounds across a fleet of 20, 50, 200 vehicles.
-Plug-in infrastructure introduces a human dependency at exactly the moment you need automation.
+Fleets are where we start.
+A depot running two shifts operates on margins and schedules, and every second of charging friction compounds across 20, 50, 200 vehicles.
+Plug-in infrastructure introduces a human dependency at exactly the moment you need automation — and autonomous vehicles cannot plug themselves in at all.

 With the WPT-50, the van enters the depot, parks over the pad, and the handshake begins automatically.
 ISO 15118-20 wireless communication identifies the vehicle, verifies authorization, and initiates the 50kW transfer — all before the driver has reached for their keys.